Kids’ Birthday Interviews

-Okay, now get ready, because I’m going to TESTIFY! {Entering soapbox now} When I was 13 I went to a bride’s night for our church youth group.
+Okay, now get ready, because I’m going to TESTIFY! {Entering soapbox now} When I was 13, I went to a bride’s night for our church youth group.
 We were teenage girls with a mission: plan our dream weddings in under an hour (and we didn’t have Pinterest!).
-We all had little forms we filled out about our dream future wedding.
-We clipped pictures from bridal magazines.
-We gushed over beautiful dresses and jewelry.
-We giggled over the qualities our future men would have.
+With little forms to fill out, we planned our dream future weddings.
+We clipped pictures from bridal magazines as we gushed over beautiful dresses and jewelry.
+The room filled with giggles as we talked over the qualities our future husbands would have.
 And we wrote it all down!
 I still have mine.

 What will your colors be?
 Pink and white, but mostly pink